 Your doctor will want to check your progress at regular visits, especially during the first few weeks that you take this medicine.
 Blood and urine tests may be needed to check for unwanted effects.

 Pancreatitis (swelling and inflammation of the pancreas) may occur while you are using this medicine.
-Stop using this medicine and check with your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.
+Check with your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.

-Saxagliptin and metformin combination can cause low blood sugar.
-However, this can also occur if you delay or miss a meal or snack, drink alcohol, exercise more than usual, cannot eat because of nausea or vomiting, take certain medicines, or take saxagliptin and metformin combination with another type of diabetes medicine.
-The symptoms of low blood sugar must be treated before they lead to unconsciousness (passing out).
-Different people feel different symptoms of low blood sugar.
-It is important that you learn which symptoms of low blood sugar you usually have so you can treat it quickly.
+Saxagliptin and metformin combination may cause hypoglycemia (low blood sugar).
+This can also occur if you delay or miss a meal or snack, drink alcohol, exercise more than usual, take certain medicines, or take saxagliptin together with other types of diabetes medicines.
+People feel different symptoms with low blood sugar.
+It is very important that you learn which symptoms you usually have so you can treat it quickly.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.